Healthdirect Free Australian health advice you can count on.

 What causes G6PD deficiency?

 People with G6PD deficiency do not have enough of an enzyme called glucose-6-phosphate dehydrogenase (G6PD).
-This enzyme helps protects red blood cells from damage.
+This enzyme helps protects your red blood cells from damage.

 How is G6PD deficiency diagnosed?